 To start your employee turnover calculation, follow bellow formula.

 Monthly Turnover Rate = (Total number of leavers in a month / average number of employees in a month) x 100.

 To find out an average number of employees in a month, divide the summary of a total employees at the beginning of the month and at the end of the month with 2.

-The abandonment rate is an intense KPI for HR Managers that helps to measure the average number of employees who leave the company within a certain period of time, whether they do so voluntarily or not.
+The abandonment rate is an intense KPI for HR Managers that helps to measure the average number of employees who leave the company within a certain period of time.
+This may be voluntarily or not.
 This figure indicates the company’s success in attracting and retaining talent.

 Employee productivity rate is generally considered as an important KPI for HR Manager or recruitment managers as it has a huge impact on profits.
-You can track productivity per individual, team, or even department.
-The higher this ratio, the better it is for the company.
+The productivity can be measured through this KPI for the individual, team, or even department.
 Measuring productivity accurately can ensure greater profit, increased employee motivation, and recognition.